 Addiction to Binge Drinking vs. Alcoholism

 Although it is commonly assumed that those who indulge in binge drinking are alcoholics, this is not necessarily the case.
 Addiction to binge drinking is different than alcoholism.
-Binge drinking do not typically experience the severe physical withdrawal syndromes associated with alcoholism.
+Binge drinkers do not typically experience the severe physical withdrawal syndromes associated with alcoholism.
 Instead, they experience an overwhelming psychological need to drink in excess.
 A binge drinker can often go days or even weeks between binges, whereas someone struggling with alcoholism cannot.

 While there are studies that indicate binge drinking can progress into alcoholism, only a small fraction of college students who binge drink develop long-term problems with alcohol.
 Recent studies suggest that this variation is largely genetic.